lynn-twinkl/twinkl-github-workshop/github-commands.md

-# STARTED GITHUB CHEAT SHEET
+# 🚀 STARTER GITHUB CHEAT SHEET

 This cheet sheet covers basic GitHub commands alongside their meanings and functions

-## SETUP
+## ⚙️  SETUP

 Initialising and cloning repositories

-**Initialising a current directory as a Git repository**
+### 1. Initialising a Git Repository

 ```
 git init
 ```
-This command creates a hidden `.git` subdirectory that will keep track of all the changes in your codebase
+This command creates a hidden `.git` subdirectory in your current working directory that will keep track of all the changes in your codebase

 Note this does not actually create a new repository on GitHub, it only initialises Git inside your directory such that it can later work alongside GitHub to store your changes and versions in the cloud.

-**Creating a Github Respository**
+### 2. Creating a Github Respository

-The command below will actually let GitHub know that you want to store your proejct's repository in their servers

 ```
 gh repo create your-repo-name --private --source=. --remote=origin
 ```

+The command below will actually let GitHub know that you want to store your proejct's repository in their servers

 > [!IMPORTANT]
 > Note that the `--private` flag means that your repository will only be accessible to you and other people you explicitly invite as collaborators.
 In order to stay legally in the clear, always make sure your company repos are set to private.

-**Cloning a Repository**
+### 3. Cloning a Repository

 Sometimes you wanna copy a repository from the GitHub GUI into your local machine such that you can make use of the codebase or even make changes to it.
 In order to so, you can use